minkyu-shim/php-auction-site/README.md

 - User registration and login
 - User authentication with sessions
 - Upload items for auction (image via URL)
+- Delete the user's item from the bid
 - View auction listings
 - Place bids on items
 - View bid history
 - Show winning status for each user
 - Logout functionality

+## Development Workflow

+This project uses Git with a `main` and `develop` branch structure:

+- Code is committed to `develop` during feature development
+- Once tested, changes are merged into `main`
+- To practice the workflow commonly used among professionals

 ## Technologies Used